BUNPC/AtlasViewer/README.md

 To run:

-a) Type AtlasViewer in the command window
+a) Type AtlasViewerGUI in the command window
 b) Navigate to a subject folder and select to open it.